 During October the average temperature of the North Sea along this part of the Dutch coast remains a relatively balmy 15.6˚C. Bracing by tropical standards, but more than double its January average — a decidedly chilly 6.2˚C. Some of the cold drinks consumed during summer in Scheveningen’s cafes end up warmer than that!

-In a world that now embraces sunshine and heated pools it’s easy to overlook how attractive immersions in the invigorating water of the North Sea was to bathers during the early years of this spa town’s evolution, from 1818 onwards.
+In a world that now embraces sunshine and heated pools, it’s easy to overlook how attractive immersions in the invigorating water of the North Sea were to bathers during the early years of this spa town’s evolution, from 1818 onwards.
 Some doctors recommended it as beneficial to their patient’s health in the early years of the 19th century.

 Taking a dip in the sea is still one of the joys of visiting Scheveningen.
 Strolling to the waterline, with golden sand scrunching under your bare feet, takes some time.
 The beach feels even broader than it looks when you’re walking across it.

 Visiting the Panorama Mesdag

 If you’re interested in how Scheveningen looked back in the 19th century head to the Panorama Mesdag in The Hague.
 It’s named after Hendrik Willem Mesdag, the principal artist behind the painting.
 Mesdag was a member of The Hague School, a group of landscape artists known for their realistic paintings and sombre palette.